Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Tip #2: Take Advantage of Technology

 After crunching the numbers, your debt payoff strategy may include putting extra money toward your loans each month, which means creating and sticking to a budget that supports that goal.

 Using a debt payoff planner can help you keep track of your debt payments, maintain spending within a budget, and show how close you are to paying off your debt in full.

-Note: tracking your spending so precisely may feel like ripping off a bandage at first, but over time, this kind of discipline can help you better see where your money goes and help you make conscious choices about your spending.
-And once you have your budget in place, these apps can be set up to alert you both when spending is getting off track.
+Tracking your spending may not feel good at first, but over time, this kind of discipline can help you see where your money goes and make conscious choices about your spending.
+Once you have your budget in place, these apps can be set up to alert you both when spending is getting off track.

-Tip #3: Define The Who, What, When
+Tip #3: Define the Who, What, When

 Whether your finances are separate or combined, you’ll probably want to come to an agreement on how to collectively pay all of your financial obligations.
 Many couples address this based on each person’s share of the total household income.